ARMmbed/mbed_OS_API_Docs/docs/APIs/io/AnalogIn.md

 # AnalogIn

-Use the AnalogIn API to read an external voltage applied to an analog input pin.
+Use the AnalogIn class to read an external voltage applied to an analog input pin.

 **Tips:**